 In May 2018, the Nursing and Midwifery Council (NMC) launched new NMC standards for nurse training to begin to commence from 2019, with a clear focus on ensuring nurses clinical competence at the point of registration.
 The Standards of Proficiency for Registered Nurses represents the skills, knowledge and attributes all nurses must demonstrate.
-Practice educators play an essential role in the development of a workforce that is able to deliver high quality, effective and safe care.
-The Trust had two WTE practice education facilitators (PEF) to support pre-registration students, and Critical Care has an established Education Team to support post registration learning and development.
-However a need was identified to strengthen the support to the post registration nursing workforce who in turn support students, new staff and the future workforce.
-A business case was devised, approved and implemented to introduce and successfully recruit a Head of Nurse Education to the Trust, supported by six WTE ward based clinical educators and an additional PEF, to facilitate the advancement of nurse education in the Trust.
+Practice Educators play an essential role in the development of a workforce that is able to deliver high quality, effective and safe care.
+The Trust had 2 WTE Practice Education Facilitators (PEF) to support pre-registration students, and Critical Care have an established Education Team to support post registration learning and development, however a need was identified to strengthen the support to the post registration nursing workforce who in turn support students, new staff and the future workforce.
+A business case was devised, approved and implemented to introduce and successfully recruit a Head of Nurse Education to the Trust, supported by 6 WTE ward based Clinical Educators and an additional PEF, to facilitate the advancement of nurse education in the Trust.

-In 2018, a review of the process for newly qualified nurses to join the Trust was undertaken in collaboration with the universities and student nurses which resulted in the development of the Staff Nurse Rotation Programme: a standardised approach to staff working and gaining experience in different areas of the Trust, developing their knowledge and skills and helping to retain our valued nursing workforce.
+In 2018, a review of the process for newly qualified nurses to join the Trust was undertaken in collaboration with the universities and student nurses which resulted in the development of the Staff Nurse Rotation Programme: a standardised approach to staff working and gaining experience in different areas of the Trust, developing their knowledge and skills, and helping to retain our valued nursing workforce.

-Safe Staffing Levels and Compliance with RCN Guidelines
+Safe staffing levels and compliance with RCN guidelines

-To continue to monitor and improve staffing levels, an Audit against the RCN standards has been repeated in March 2019 involving ward managers, matrons and associate chief nurses for all inpatient and day case wards.
+To continue to monitor and improve staffing levels, an audit against the RCN standards has been repeated in March 2019 involving the Ward Managers, Matrons and Associate Chief Nurses for all in patient and day case wards.

-A previous audit of compliance against the 16 core standards conducted in February 2018 demonstrated Trust compliance with 13 standards and partial compliance with three standards as shown in the thermometer below:
+A previous audit of compliance against the 16 core standards conducted in February 2018 demonstrated Trust compliance with 13 standards and partial compliance with 3 standards as shown in the thermometer below:

-The recent Audit has demonstrated a further improvement against the standards, with core standard 5 moving from Amber (partial compliance) to Green (full compliance) as shown in the thermometer below.
+The recent audit has demonstrated a further improvement against the standards, with core standard 5 moving from Amber (partial compliance) to Green (full compliance) as shown in the thermometer below.
 Core standard 5 states that a 25% increase to the minimum establishment is required to cover annual leave, sickness and study leave.
 The wards at Alder Hey have a funded establishment which includes a 23% uplift.
 The remaining 2% uplift is supported through the funding of the additional 40 WTE Band 5 nurses achieving the full uplift and as such increasing the availability, resilience and support to the front line nursing workforce.